jmejia8/Metaheuristics.jl/paper/paper.md

 ## Multi-Criteria Decision-Making

 Multi-Criteria Decision-Making (MCDM) has to be performed after an optimizer reported a set of non-dominated solutions.
 The implemented MCDM techniques include Compromise Programming [@Ringuest1992] and Region of Interest Archiving [@sebastian2022efficient].
-Moreover, an interface for `JMcDM` [@Satman2021JMcDM] which is a package for MCDM that implements many MCDM techniques interfaced within `Metaheuristics`.
+Moreover, an interface for `JMcDM` [@Satman2021JMcDM] is a package for MCDM that implements many MCDM techniques interfaced within `Metaheuristics`.